Nquxii/nao/README.md

-# nao.py - Never leave your terminal!
+# nao.py - Never leave your terminal

 Nao.py is a simple terminal program that outlines your day and displays what you need it to.
-Get a boost for the day and move forward with your goals.
+Get a boost for the day and move forward with your goals

 ![basic setup of script](https://github.com/Nquxii/nao/blob/main/imgs/demo.png?raw=true)